PSD2

 1 RCVD Delete Yes

-The XS2A Framework Implementation Guidelines describes the error codes and responses that are used in the Berlin Group NextGenPSD2 standard.
+The XS2A Framework Implementation Guidelines describes the error codes and responses used in the Berlin Group NextGenPSD2 standard.
 The error codes are described in detail in the Berlin Group NextGenPSD2 documentation.
-Those lists can be found below where “Message Code” is the value of the code field in the API response.
+The code field in the API response corresponds to the “Message Code” below.

 Service Unspecific Error Codes